avishekanand/al-folio-homepage/_projects/dexter_project.md

-## Retrieving over large corpus collections
-Since some of the datasets have corpus collection with large sizes (millions), we also support chunking of corpus when doing retrieval.
-To avoid storing docs in memory inspired by the issue https://github.com/beir-cellar/beir/pull/117 we maintain a list of top-k docs with scores when computing scores chunkwise using heapq.
+**Retrieving over large corpus collections:** Since some of the datasets have corpus collection with large sizes (millions), we also support chunking of corpus when doing retrieval.
+To avoid storing docs in memory inspired by the issue `https://github.com/beir-cellar/beir/pull/117' we maintain a list of top-k docs with scores when computing scores chunkwise using heapq.

+If you have a retriever that you use and find to work favourably please let us know.

-## LLM Models
+### LLM Models

+We use the folowing LLM models in our internal benchmarking:

 - OpenAI models
 - Mistral
 - Llama
 - FlanT5

-  Our toolkit is flexible and can support further new generative models. it will be an ongoing effort and we welcome contributions.
+  Our toolkit is flexible and can support further new generative models.
+It will be an ongoing effort and we welcome contributions.
+If you have a LLM that you use and find to work favourably please let us know.

-## Project Structure
+### Project Structure

 - data
     - datastructures: Basic data classes for question, answer and others needed in the pipeline.
     - dataloaders: Loaders that take raw json/zip file data and convert them to the format needed in the pipeline